Comparison: Native vs. Focusgroup

 View source

-<span class="radio-option checked" aria-checked="true" tabindex="0"
+<span aria-checked="true" tabindex="0"

-focusgroupstart>Red</span>
+class="radio-option checked" focusgroupstart>Red</span>

-<span class="radio-option" aria-checked="false"
+<span aria-checked="false" tabindex="0"

-<span class="radio-option" aria-checked="false"
+<span aria-checked="false" tabindex="0"

-<span class="radio-option" aria-checked="false"
+<span aria-checked="false" tabindex="0"

 </div>

-Key Point: Navigation ≠ Selection
+Key Point: Navigation vs. Selection

 With native <input type="radio">, moving

-focus with arrows also selects the option.
+focus with arrows also selects the option (selection-follows-focus).